hackersupreme/react-spring-chain-animation/README.md

 **useSpring**

 A `useSpring` hook simply animates a value.
 You can animate numbers, strings, and more.
-The `useSpring` hook in the demo's chain fires first and animates the container element to change color from pink to white and the size of the container element to go from 20% to 100%.
+The `useSpring` hook in the demo's chain fires first and animates the container element to change the color of the element from pink to white and the size of the container element to go from 20% to 100%.

 Before diving into the demo's use of `useSpring`, look at one of the simplest examples of how to use the `useSpring` hook from the [official documentation](https://www.react-spring.io/docs/hooks/use-spring).
 It'll help if you've never worked with this library before.